shahvraj26/shahvraj26/README.md

 ### About Me:

 Hello I am a senior in high school.
 I have competed in ethical hacking competitions and cyber-security competitions.
-I have placed 300th out of 5000 college individuls in national cyber league:a ethical hacking competition.
+I have placed 300th out of 5000 college individuls in national cyber league: a ethical hacking competition.
 As a team we have placed 23rd out of 5000 teams in CyberPatriots: cyber-security/vulnerability finder competition.

+Hopefully we can talk.
+To contact me:

+📫shahvraj26@gmail.com